datacoves/docs/docs/how-tos/airflow/run-databricks-notebook.md

 # Run Databricks Notebooks

 You can use Airflow in Datacoves to trigger a Databricks notebook.
-This guide will walk you through this process.
+This guide will walk you through the configuration process.

 ## Prerequisites

-You will need to collect the following from your Databricks account.

-- **Databricks Host:** This is the URL of your Databricks workspace.
+- **Databricks Host:** This is the URL of your Databricks cluster.
 It typically looks like `https://<databricks-instance>.databricks.com`.
+- **Databricks Cluster ID:** This is the identifier of the cluster you want to use to run your notebook.
 - **Databricks Token:** If you do not have admin privileges, work with an admin to get the token.
 Follow the [Databricks documentation here](https://docs.databricks.com/en/dev-tools/auth/pat.html).
-- **Databricks Notebook Path:** This is the full path to the notebook you want to run in your Databricks workspace.
+- **Databricks Notebook Path:** This is the full path to the notebook you want to trigger from Airflow.
-- **Databricks Cluster ID:** This is the identifier of the cluster you want to use to run your notebook.

-### How to get DATABRICKS_HOST
+### How to get DATABRICKS_HOST and DATABRICKS_CLUSTER_ID

 **Step 1:** Sign into your Databricks account.